vsrinivas/fuchsia/docs/sysret_problem.md

 CPUs, SYSRET faults in user mode when used with a non-canonical return address.)

-Usually the lowest non-negative non-canonical address is 0x0000800000000000 (== 1 << 47).
+Usually, the lowest non-negative non-canonical address is 0x0000800000000000 (== 1 << 47).
 One way that a user process could cause the syscall return address to be non-canonical is by mapping a 4k executable page immediately below that address (at 0x00007ffffffff000), putting a SYSCALL instruction